yowainwright/yowainwright.github.io/_posts/2016-03-28-node-meetup-debugging.md

 {: .first-paragraph }

 The first presentor was a CodeSmith student.
 His name is Jaret Fowler & he can be found [here](//github.com/10000highfives).
 He started the project [Webflight](//webflight.io).
-Webflight's goal is to use BitTorrent in a peer-to-peer format to allow users to host the cotent of that site.
-This would mean that as the users of that site increased so would the speed of that site.
+Webflight's goal is to use BitTorrent in a peer-to-peer format to allow users to host the content of that site.
+This would mean that as users of the site increased so would the speed of that site.

 ### Cliff notes of Webflight